 |Applicant Competition||Very Low|

-Can I get into Randolph?
-The school has a 86% acceptance rate.
-Last year, 1,466 out of 1,696 applicants were admitted making Randolph College an easy school to get into with a very good chance of acceptance assuming you meet the requirements.
-Academically, it has moderate requirements for admission test scores, generally admitting students who score in the top 56 percent.
+How hard is it to get into Randolph and can I get accepted?
+The school has a 87% acceptance rate ranking it #38 in Virginia for lowest rate of acceptance.
+Last year, 1,366 out of 1,576 applicants were admitted making Randolph College an easy school to get into with a very good chance of acceptance assuming you meet the requirements.
+Academically, it has moderate requirements for admission test scores, generally admitting students who score in the top 65 percent.
 Randolph College typically accepts and attracts "B+" average high school students.
-Only 14% of those admitted chose to enroll in the school.
+Only 12% of those admitted chose to enroll in the school.
 Most incoming freshmen graduated in the top quarter of their high school class.

 |SAT Test||25th Percentile Score|